-A Multi-Media Graphic Artist, I’ve been doing this ever since the Commodore Amiga 500 and even before that with an Atari 800XL.
+A professional filmmaker, 3D animator, visual FX, and multimedia artist that loves bringing ideas to life.
+I’ve been doing this ever since the Commodore Amiga 500 and even before that with an Atari 800XL.
 I started shooting my own short films when my uncle gave me his super 8 mm film camera.
 Then attended film school at Columbia College of Art in Chicago.
 Like everyone else during that time, either you worked three jobs to support yourself and your education or you had mom and dad pay for it.

 After just two years at Columbia College, I ran out of money and joined the Air Force.
 There I became a jet engine mechanic working on C-141 Star lifters, after my four years with the AF I was indoctrinated into Hollywood by way of interning at Red Car Music video where I put my skills from Columbia to good use.

 With the help of FTV at RCC and Bud Tedesco, I went on to become a freelance PA (production asst.)
 I was then able to break into the camera dept. As a loader than a 2nd assistant cameraman and doing some first-ing on some low budget shoots.
 During this time I showed some 2D artwork to a friend of mine who was doing 3D and I was hooked, soon after I got a job with him and have been doing this ever since.

 In my spare time I served in the US Air Force Reserve for a total of 23 years, 16 of which was as a combat videographer with the 4th Combat Camera squadron, I deployed and documented various military missions world wide even as far as Iraq.